-Clients may obtain a copy of Vulcan's proxy voting policies and procedures upon request by contacting Ashley Morris Mendelsohn via email at amendelsohn@vulcanvaluepartners.com.
+Clients may obtain a copy of Vulcan's proxy voting policies and procedures upon request by contacting Vulcan's Compliance Department via email at compliance@vulcanvaluepartners.com.
 Vulcan maintains a record of how it has voted its clients' securities, and also maintains a record of the resolution of any conflict of interest concerning proxy voting.
 Clients may obtain a copy of this information upon request.